August 2019 - May 2020

 siblings and children of students

 Siblings with back-to-back lessons that are dropped off together need to bring quiet entertainment for themselves while they wait through their sibling’s lesson.
-Children of adult students may wait in the waiting area with quiet entertainment on a case by case basis.
+On a case by case basis, children of adult students may wait in the waiting area with quiet entertainment.
 If a sibling or child is a consistent distraction for the student in their lesson, they will not be allowed to accompany their sibling or parent to lessons.
-Headphones, coloring pencils and coloring pages are provided to waiting students and children.
+Headphones, coloring pencils and coloring pages are provided to waiting children.

 Student arrival and Pick up

-Students who are late for their lesson will only be given the remainder of their time.
+Students who are late for their lesson will only be given the remainder of their time, and the missed time is not eligible for make-up or refund.
 Students who are not picked up within 5 minutes of their ending lesson time are encroaching on the next student’s lesson time and/or the instructor’s personal time.
-Students who are consistently picked up late at the end of their lessons will accrue a late pick-up fee at the instructor's discretion.
-Students may not arrive early to their lesson, unless communicated and approved by the instructor.
+Students who are consistently picked up late at the end of their lessons will accrue a late pick-up fee at the instructor's discretion, which will accrue on the following month’s tuition.
+Students may not arrive early to their lesson, unless communicated to and approved by the instructor.

 When it comes to practicing at home, the quality of time spent at the piano is more important than the quantity of time spent.
-15 minutes of deliberate, focused, efficient practice is much better than 60 minutes of mindlessly playing something over and over to pass the time.
-One of the most important things we do in lessons is learn how to practice in order to build good habits.
+Fifteen minutes of deliberate, focused, efficient practice is more productive than sixty minutes of mindlessly playing something over and over to pass the time.
+One of the most important things we do in lessons is to learn how to practice in order to build good habits.

 Here are some practice pointers that apply to most students and most situations: